dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 [Tracking Issue #14016](https://github.com/aspnet/EntityFrameworkCore/issues/14016)

-This change was introduced in EF Core 3.0-preview 4 and the corresponding version of the .NET Core SDK.
+This change is introduced in EF Core 3.0-preview 4 and the corresponding version of the .NET Core SDK.

 **Old behavior**